-George Bayle, a St. Louis snack food maker, started making peanut butter in the 1890s.
-For many years, manufacturers struggled with the oil separating from the grainy solids of the peaut butter.
+Peanut butter was invented by George Bayle, a St. Louis snack food maker, during the 1890s.
+For many years, peanut butter manufacturers struggled with the oil separating from the grainy solids of the peanut butter.
 In 1923 Heinz became the first company to homogenize the peanuts into the spreadable butter we know and love today.
-Before long peanut butter was a classic American food.
+After perfecting the recipe, peanut butter soon became a classic American food.

 Did you know that it takes 550 peanuts to make a 12 ounce jar of peanut butter?
 Peanuts are cholesterol free and an excellent source of protein.
 In fact, it’s the high protein content that causes peanut butter to stick to the roof of your mouth.